rcy1314/some-stars/README.md

 *   [CaoMeiYouRen/push-all-in-cloud](https://github.com/CaoMeiYouRen/push-all-in-cloud) - 基于 push-all-in-one 和 hono 开发的云函数推送服务。支持 nodejs/docker/vercel 等多种部署方式

-*   [neplextech/yasumu](https://github.com/neplextech/yasumu) - Yasumu is a customizable, offline-first, free and open-source application to test various types of APIs (Lightweight alternative to postman/insomnia/bruno).

 *   [VandeeFeng/gitmemos](https://github.com/VandeeFeng/gitmemos) - An alternative to Memos  depending on github issues and supabase

 *   [ChetanXpro/VideoSanitizer](https://github.com/ChetanXpro/VideoSanitizer) - 🎥 VideoSanitizer is an intelligent video sanitization tool that automatically censors or mutes explicit content in video with help of AI.